German prosecutors think EADS paid bribes in Austria deal

-VIENNA Nov 19 German prosecutors believe European aerospace group EADS paid at least 50 million euros ($63.5 million) in bribes to Austrian officials to secure a $2 billion deal for Eurofighter jets, according to a document seen by Reuters.
+VIENNA German prosecutors believe European aerospace group EADS EAD.PA paid at least 50 million euros ($63.5 million) in bribes to Austrian officials to secure a $2 billion deal for Eurofighter jets, according to a document seen by Reuters.

 The deal depended on EADS guaranteeing offset deals meant to generate twice the value of the deal for the Austrian economy through suppliers, related services or education projects.